Basis Scaling and Double Pruning for Efficient Inference in Network-Based Transfer Learning: Introduction

-Although these frameworks provide promising results, there are several limitations.
-As discussed in \cite{Conference:Kornblith:MLR2019,Conference:Raghu:NIPS2017}, since the filters are linearly dependent in a layer, pruning in the original filter space can be less effective.
-On the other hand, low-rank approximations require additional optimizations apart from backpropagation to perform filter or feature reconstruction.
-Furthermore, fine-tuning of the entire network after pruning is required in most frameworks, which may not be desirable for transfer learning with limited data.
+Existing network pruning algorithms are mainly achieved by removing structural contents such as filters or layers to produce weight matrices that are much smaller in size for substantial practical improvement in efficiency.
+While some frameworks perform pruning without considering image data \cite{Conference:Jaderberg:BMVC2014,Conference:Li:ICLR2017:Pruning,Conference:Wang:CVPR2021:convolutional,Journal:Zhang:AI2022:group}, most works use image data for better pruning ratios and accuracy \cite{Conference:Wen:NIPS2016:Learning,Conference:He:ICCV2017,Conference:Liu:ICCV2017,Conference:Luo:ICCV2017,Conference:Molchanov:ICLR2017:Pruning,Conference:Ye:ICLR2018:Rethinking,Conference:Molchanov:CVPR2019,Conference:Lin:CVPR2020}.
+Although these frameworks provide promising results, as discussed in \cite{Conference:Kornblith:MLR2019,Conference:Raghu:NIPS2017}, since the filters are linearly dependent in a layer, pruning in the original filter space can be less effective.
+Fine-tuning of the entire network after pruning is also required in most frameworks, which may not be desirable for transfer learning with limited data.